 Magnesium is absorbed through the bowel, then stored mainly in bone and soft tissues.
 It is used by almost every cell in the body.

 What causes magnesium deficiency?

-Magnesium deficiency is rare but it can be caused by:
+Magnesium deficiency in healthy people is rare but it can be caused by:

 - a poor diet